 - Erosion of vaginal tissues

-In a number of instances, the implant has actually eroded vaginal tissue to the point where the implant protrudes inside of the vagina.
+The implant has actually eroded vaginal tissue to the point where the implant protrudes inside of the vagina.

 The Fast-Track Approval Process Allowed Companies To Bypass Human Testing

 The Food and Drug Administration (FDA) approved these implants through the 510(k) process.
 This process allows new products to claim that they are substantially similar to an already approved device or drug.
 The FDA does not require human testing for drugs or devices approved via this process.

 The FDA has yet to issue a recall for transvaginal mesh implants even though the original product, on which many base their requests for 510(k) approval for human use, is no longer on the market as of 1999 amid concerns very similar to the injuries many are now suffering.

 Contact The Mesh Injury Law Firm of Perdue & Kidd

 When you or a loved one has fallen victim to a dangerous medical device like transvaginal mesh, you need to take action to ensure that you can secure the compensation you need.
 The lawyers of Perdue & Kidd are skilled and capable of ensuring that these companies respect your rights.
 To schedule a free initial consultation, call 713-520-2500 or toll free at 800-520-1749, or contact us online.
 Follow us on Facebook and stay up-to-date with every thing at the firm.